Perhaps you’re wondering how to know if this is the right decision.

 Why people want to quit counselling or psychotherapy

 Let’s take a look at some of the most common reasons.
 All of these come up regularly and are completely normal.
-In fact a lot of them are pretty much guaranteed to come up at times during the course of most people’s therapy.17 very common reasons why you might want to quit #counselling or #psychotherapy - and what to do about them.
-Click To Tweet
+In fact a lot of them are pretty much guaranteed to come up at times during the course of most people’s therapy.17 very common reasons why you might want to quit #counselling or #psychotherapy - and what to… Click To Tweet

 1. You are feeling better and you worry that you do not ‘deserve’ to have sessions any more.